Frequently Asked Questions

 Are you covered by insurance or my British Columbia Medical Services Plan)?

-We are currently registered under the following providers: Crime Victim Assistance Program, Worksafe BC, First Nations Health Authority, and ICBC.
+We are currently registered under the following providers: Worksafe BC, First Nations Health Authority, and ICBC.

 In addition, many other insurance companies will reimburse employees for either the full amount or a portion of counselling fees.
-Every plan is different, so please contact your insurance company/employee assistance plan to determine whether they cover fees for counselling with a Registered Clinical Counsellor.
+Every plan is different, so please contact your insurance company/employee assistance plan to determine whether they cover fees for counselling with a Registered Clinical Counsellor (in the case of Ron, Andrew, and Jodie), or a Master's level Registered Social Worker (in the case of Ken.
 Be sure to ask them regarding your annual limits (if applicable).

 Counselling is not currently covered under British Columbia's MSP.

-If you are curious why we don't work with most Employee Assistance Programs (Homewood Health, Aspiria, etc): the answer is that such insurance companies do not reimburse counsellors for the full billable rate set out by our governing body, the BCACC.
-Instead, they contract the work out to those counsellors who are willing to accept significantly (30%-50%) lower rates, and then the insurance companies pocket the difference.
-While I would wish to provide service to such EAP-insured clients, it ultimately becomes a decision based on scruples and business principles.
+If you are curious why we don't work with most Employee Assistance Programs (Homewood Health, Aspiria, etc): the answer is that such insurance companies do not reimburse counsellors for the full billable rate set out by our governing bodies, the BCACC & the BCCSW.
+Instead, they contract the work out to those counsellors willing to accept significantly (30%-50%) lower rates, and then the insurance companies pocket the difference.
+While we would wish to provide service to EAP-insured clients, it ultimately becomes a decision based on scruples and business principles.

 How long are sessions?
 How often should we meet?
 And for how many sessions?

 Ideally, the first session would be 80 minutes.
-This gives us time to get to know one another, to fill in some history and complete an assessment.
+This gives us time to get to know one another, to fill in some history/assessment, and formulate a plan based on your counselling goals.
 Thereafter, it's usually best to have sessions weekly for at least the first few 4 weeks so that things stay fresh in mind and on-track in terms of action plans.
 There is, however, a lot of room for flexibility: some folks are understandably limited by such factors as time, service caps (in the case of insurance-billed sessions), or where surplus cash flow is a concern.
 We've had clients meet weekly on an ongoing basis, and we've had clients who went away satisfied after only one session.
 Much depends on your specific circumstances, needs, hopes, and availability.
 We'll take some time during the first session to assess needs and set attainable goals that will work for you.

 What form(s) of payment do you take?